ndd21/PHYS281/docs/demo-vs-code.md

     * Start _Anaconda Navigator_, e.g., in Windows click on the start :fontawesome-brands-windows:
       button and find and click on the "Anaconda3 (64-bit)" menu, then click on "Anaconda Navigator (anaconda3)".
-    * In the ":fontawesome-home: Home" tab, choose the environment you want to use by selecting it in the "Application on" dropdown menu (defaulting to `base (root)`).
+    * In the ":fontawesome-solid-home: Home" tab, choose the environment you want to use by selecting it in the "Application on" dropdown menu (defaulting to `base (root)`).
     * Scroll to find the ":material-microsoft-visual-studio-code: VS Code" application panel and click the ++"Launch"++ button.

 === "Without Anaconda"
-    If you have added a _VS Code_ startup icon your taskbar or desktop you can just click on that,
+    If you have added a _VS Code_ startup icon to your taskbar or desktop you can just click on that, alternatively:
-    alternatively:

     === "Windows"
         * Click on the start :fontawesome-brands-windows: button and find the "Visual Studio Code" menu.